 Ink Penetration on Paper

-The first test was for the measurement of ink penetration speed on paper, where I measured the time between two marks on 2 millimetres wide filter paper strip, while one end of the strip was dipped into the ink for a specific length.
+The first test was for the measurement of ink penetration speed on paper.
+I used a 2mm wide filter paper strip where I had drawn two pencil lines, 20mm apart, laying horizontally on a microscope slice.
+Then I measured the time it took for the ink to progress from one mark to the other while one end of the strip was dipped into the ink for a specific length for consistent absorption.

-This test was for measuring the drying time where I applied a certain size drop on standard paper and timed the change of reflection; wet ink has a much higher light reflection than dry.
-I noticed that an eyedropper was not accurate enough since the drop size depends on the ink’s characteristics.
+This test was for measuring the drying time where I applied a specific size drop on standard paper and timed the change of reflection; wet ink has a much higher light reflection than dry.
+I noticed that an ordinary eyedropper was not accurate enough since the drop size varies too much with the ink’s surface characteristics.
+A 0.5ml glass pipette with graduation worked well.

-After that, I focused on our ink.
-I compared the measurements of one delivery to another and found the variation of the surface tension of ±12%, capillary action at ±8% and penetration rate of up to ±12%.
-The drying speed would not vary much at all, and the pH value was almost constant, it ranged from 6 to 6.5, which means slightly acidic.
+Focusing on our ink, I compared the measurements of subsequent deliveries from our ink supplier and found variations of the surface tension of ±12%, capillary action at ±8% and penetration speed of up to ±12%.
+The drying time would not vary much at all, and the pH value was almost constant, it ranged from 6 to 6.5, which means slightly acidic.

-Luckily, one of the main dye manufacturers (BASF) was just across the River Rhine, and those guys were much more helpful.
-Quite jovially they informed me that writing ink is “just like dirty water”.
-It’s mainly water, the blue ink containing about two percent dye, preservative and surfactants (detergent) and the ‘worst’ being black ink with about five percent.
+Luckily, the guys from dye manufacturers were much more open.
+Quite jovial, they informed me that writing ink would just be like dirty drinking water.
+It would be simply water containing about two percent dye, preservative and detergent and the worst being black with about five percent dye.

-Sometimes, I played a bit dumb to find out how much they knew about fountain pen ink.
-Once I had found that their information backed up my findings, I trusted their advice.
-I had to because I am not a chemist.
+Sometimes, I played a bit dumb to gauge how much they knew about fountain pen ink.
+Once I had realised that their information backed up my findings, I trusted their advice.
+I had to because I am not a chemist, after all.

 Two weeks later, much better equipped, I approached my hesitant ink manufacturer again.
 This time, backed by the support of my findings and concrete data, I confronted them more astutely.
 Soon I realised that they had no idea what I was on about.